peterzernia/nixos-configuration/README.md

 `nvidia.enable = true;` enables support for nvidia graphics cards.

 ### media
-The media module assumes you have a drive mounted at /media.
+The media module assumes you have a drive mounted at:
+/media
+/media2
+/media3

 ### networking
 Hostname should be set with `hostname = "nixos";`.